SAP-samples/cap-service-integration-codejam/exercises/12-extend-fiori-ui-with-annotations/README.md

 );
 ```

 > The `...` ellipsis is important here, and not part of the illustration in this exercise - so don't remove it.
-It's special syntax for refering to the "remaining values" of array-valued annotations.
+It's special syntax for referring to the "remaining values" of array-valued annotations.
 The advantage of this syntax is that you do not have to repeat the other table columns.
 See the link to Extend Array Annotations in the [Further reading](#further-reading) section below.

 ## Re-examine the incident to see the customer reference